York13Pud/swift-100-days-of-swiftui-2024/003-conditions/003-conditions-notes.md

 Usual for and while loops.

 Ranges in Swift are written as `1...100`, rather than `range(1, 101)` in Python.
 Note that 1...100 doesn't stop running when it hits 100 like Python does.
 It will include it.

+To skip an item in a loop, use `continue`.
+This will skip the current item in a for loop and move onto the next item.

+To exit the loop early, use `break`.
+This will stop and exit the loop and move onto the next thing in the program.